-- a) Pre-audit all materials submitted to the NI by the training provider will be reviewed. - b) Day 1 of audit opening meeting; auditors split up with one assessing the administrative/record-keeping and facility side of the training centre and the second assessing the technical side; course delivery will be observed. - c) Day 2 of audit any items outstanding are assessed; course delivery will be observed; a closing meeting will be held to discuss the audit findings. - d) Post-audit all audit findings will be documented and discussed with the NI Accreditation Team; a decision will be made regarding the accreditation status of the training provider; this decision will be conveyed to the centre. - e) Additional days may be required for centres seeking accreditation of further courses such as STR & Shuttle Tanker courses.
+- Pre-audit all materials submitted to The NI by the training provider will be reviewed. - Day 1 of audit opening meeting; auditors split up with one assessing the administrative/ record - keeping and facility side of the training centre and the second assessing the technical side; course delivery will be observed. - Day 2 of audit any items outstanding are assessed; course delivery will be observed; a closing meeting will be held to discuss the audit findings. - Post-audit all audit findings will be documented and discussed with The NI Accreditation Team; a decision will be made regarding the accreditation status of the training provider; this decision will be conveyed to the centre. - Additional days may be required for centres seeking accreditation of further courses such as sea time reduction and Shuttle Tanker courses.